 "The best thing which eternal law ever ordained was that it allowed us one entrance into life, but many exits.
 Must I await the cruelty either of disease or of man, when I can depart through the midst of torture, and shake off my troubles? . . .
 Are you content?
 Then live!
 Not content?
-You may return to where you came from".
-These are not the words by a protagonist of the many organisations around the world representing the interests of people who wish for freedom of choice in ending one's life self-determinedly today, but the words of Roman philosopher LUCIUS ANNAEUS SENECA who lived 2000 years ago, in his letters dealing with moral issues to Lucilius.
+You may return to where you came from"1.
+These are not the words by a protagonist of the many organisations around the world representing the interests of people who wish for freedom of choice in ending one's suffering and life self-determinedly today, but the words of Roman philosopher LUCIUS ANNAEUS SENECA who lived 2000 years ago, in his letters dealing with moral issues to Lucilius.

-In recent years, questions dealing with the subject of (assisted) suicide and euthanasia have arisen again and are now discussed in the public, in parliaments and courts.
+In recent years, questions dealing with the subject of end of life choices, including assisted suicide and voluntary euthanasia, have arisen again and are now discussed in the public, in parliaments and courts.

 Of the many reasons for this development, one is the progress in medical science which leads to a significant prolonging of life expectancy.
-In fact, even during the congress of the Swiss General Practitioners in 2011 this was an issue when it was emphasised that a sudden death, for example due to a 'simple' heart attack or a stroke is nearly unthinkable today, due to possibilities of modern intensive care.
+During the congress of the Swiss General Practitioners in 20112 it was emphasised that a sudden death, for example due to a 'simple' heart attack or a stroke is nearly unthinkable today, due to possibilities of modern intensive care.

 Obviously, this progress is a blessing for the majority of people.
-However, it can also lead to a situation in which death as a natural result of an illness can be postponed to a point much further in the future than some patients would want to bear an illness.
-More and more people wish to add life to their years - not years to their life.
+Who would not want to live as long as possible if one's quality of life, which includes health, is good by one's personal point of view?
+However, medical advances have led to a vastly increased capacity to keep people alive without, in many cases, providing any real benefit to their health3 - prolonging life to a point much further in the future than some patients would want to bear an illness.
+But, more and more people wish to add life to their years - not years to their life.
 Consequently, people who have decided not to carry on living but rather to self-determinedly put an end to their suffering started looking for ways to do so.
 This development has gone hand in hand with tighter controls on the supply of barbiturates and progress in the composition of pharmaceuticals which led to the situation that those wishing to put an end to their life could not use this particular option anymore for their purpose and started to choose more violent methods.
 A further, parallel, development was the rise of associations focusing on patient's rights, the right to a self-determined end of life and the prevention of the negative effects resulting from the narrowing of options.

-In Switzerland, over 30 years ago, EXIT (German part of Switzerland) was founded, in the same year as EXIT-ADMD (French part of Switzerland), and shortly afterwards the first association to offer the option of an accompanied suicide to its members.
-Further not-for-profit member's societies like EX INTERNATIONAL, DIGNITAS, SUIZIDHILFE and LIFECIRCLE followed, the only difference between these organisations being mainly the acceptance or not of members residing in countries other than Switzerland.
-As a result of the above-indicated aspects and other developments in modern society, the focus of all associations has widened to include working on suicide preventive issues directly or indirectly, especially suicide attempt prevention.
+In Switzerland, over 30 years ago, EXIT (German part of Switzerland) was founded, in the same year as EXIT-A.D.M.D.
+(French part of Switzerland), and shortly afterwards the first association to offer the option of an accompanied suicide to its members.
+Further not-for-profit member's societies like EX INTERNATIONAL, DIGNITAS, and LIFECIRCLE followed, the only difference between

-In: Epistulae morales LXX ad Lucilium
+1 In: Epistulae morales LXX ad Lucilium